How to Buy Life Insurance for Overweight People & Secure the Lowest Rates

 - More than 1 in every six children and young adults ages 6 to 19 are obese.

-Provide your agent with your information and let them shop the entire market for the lowest rates.
+Give your independent agent (Broker) your information and let them shop the entire market for the lowest rates.
 There are many good choices for you.
 You also have the option of no medical exam life insurance to consider.
-No-medical-exam life insurance policies can be approved as quickly as 24 hours.
-If you are in a high-risk classification, these policies can work out well for you.
+No-medical-exam life insurance applications can be approved as quickly as 24 hours.
+These policies can work well for you if you are in a high-risk classification.

 Your independent insurance agent can help you find the best rates you may qualify for.
 When working with a good agent, securing the best life insurance quotes for overweight people is never tricky.